South Korea Has Banned Coffee Inside Schools

 In the United States, after high school, students are often under even more pressure to perform academically.

 In colleges and universities, caffeine is less a problem than prescription stimulants like Adderall, Ritalin, and Vyvanse.
-These amphetamine-based drugs allow users of it to stay awake for long periods at a time and are known for increasing focus.
+These amphetamine-based drugs allow users to stay awake for long periods at a time and are known for increasing focus.
 Amphetamine abuse is also linked to health problems.